emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
   * __Fire and Ice Arrows:__ _(Cost 1)_ You have mastered the art of crafting fire and ice arrows, and can craft at most 2 per day.
-Fire arrows do an additional 1d6 fire damage and deal 1d6 burn damage to enemies that fail a saving throw against your spell power.
-Ice arrows deal an additional 1d8 ice damage, and cause an enemy to move backward 1d4 spaces in the initiative order of they fail a saving throw against your spell power.
+Fire arrows do an additional dice of fire damage and deal half as much burn damage to enemies that fail a saving throw against your spell power.
+Ice arrows deal an additional dice of ice damage, and cause an enemy to move backward 1d4 spaces in the initiative order of they fail a saving throw against your spell power.

-* __Combat Abilities:__
-  * __Dual Shot:__ _(Cost 1)_ Fire two arrows at the same target in a single attack.

 __Level 4 Archer__